 Starting a freelance activity

-Tax advice when starting a freelance activity – from distinction from commercial activity and tax registration to ongoing EÜR.
+Tax advice when starting a freelance activity in Germany – from distinguishing it from a commercial activity and tax registration to ongoing EÜR.

-For liberal professions, correct classification is important because it affects trade tax, registration, profit determination, VAT and later filing obligations.
+For liberal professions, the correct tax classification is important: it affects trade tax, registration, profit determination, VAT and later filing obligations.

 Freelance or commercial?